kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 actually churn the scheduler (and downstream integrators like Cluster AutoScaler) in an unnecessary manner.

-Lacking the knob to flag Pods as scheduling-ready/unready wastes scheduling cycles on retrying Pods that are determined to be unschedulable.
+Lacking the knob to flag Pods as scheduling-paused/ready wastes scheduling cycles on retrying Pods that are determined to be unschedulable.
 As a result, it delays the scheduling of other Pods, and also lowers the overall scheduling throughput.
 Moreover, it imposes restrictions to vendors to develop some in-house features (such as hierarchical quota) natively.

+On the other hand, a condition `{type:PodScheduled, reason:Unschedulable}` works as canonical info exposed by scheduler to guide downstream integrators (e.g., ClusterAutoscaler) to supplement cluster resources.
+Our solution should not break this contract.

 This proposal describes APIs and mechanics to allow users/controllers to control when a pod is ready to be considered for scheduling.